 - Selection Sound Effect: Audio clip played when the player selects this building.

-- Launch Task Sound Effect: Audio clip played when a task is successfully launched.
+- Upgrade Launch Sound Effect: Audio clip played when the building’s upgrade has started.

 - Upgrade Completed Sound Effect: Audio clip played when the building’s upgrade is done.